Lushomo-mgy/AIC-First-Project/README.md

 ## Introduction

-The Computing Services Mini Company offers a range of computing services tailored to meet the needs of individuals and businesses.
+The All-in Computing Limited Company offers a range of computing services tailored to meet the needs of individuals and businesses.
 Our goal is to provide high-quality services that enhance productivity and efficiency.

 ## Features